labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - config (str): OpenOCD configuration file
   - search (str): include search path for scripts
-  - image (str): image to bootstrap onto the device
+  - image (str): filename of image to bootstrap onto the device

 ManualPowerDriver
 ~~~~~~~~~~~~~~~~~
 A ManualPowerDriver requires the user to control the target power states.
 This